typesafehub/conductr-doc/src/main/play-doc/operation/Logging.md

 > Please note that Elasticsearch is an experimental feature of 1.0.
 We will move fully toward supporting Elasticsearch for 1.1.

-To enable ConductR to log to Elasticsearch you must specify the following within its `application.ini`:
+To enable ConductR to log to Elasticsearch you must specify the following within the `application.ini` of all ConductR nodes:

 ```
 -Dcontrail.syslog.server.host=127.0.0.1